benjihan/zingzong/src/zz-m68k/README.md

  If a bit is set the corresponding channel is muted or ignored.

  Muted channels are not sent to the mixer.
-More exactly they are forced into stopped state.
-Muted channels still have the command sequence parsed normally and may for instance generate an error.
-In the contrary ignored channels that are completely bypassed.
+More exactly they are forced into a stopped state.
+Muted channels still have their command sequence parsed normally and may for instance generate an error.
+Ignored channels are completely bypassed.

 #### Parameters